-If you want to create a business, a company is one of the approaches to opening a business.
 If you form a company, there are of course advantages and disadvantages.
 An advantage if you have a large business is that by using a company formula it is a beneficial method of raising money through public placing of shares.
 If you only have a small business, the main advantage of forming a company is the separate identity and limited liability.

 Disadvantages include the requirement from shareholders and directors to provide personal guarantees if borrowing or credit is placed within the company.